vecto-ai/vecto-ai.github.io/pages/projects/BATS.rst

 .. [#f2] Gladkova, A., Drozd, A., & Matsuoka, S. (2016).
 Analogy-based detection of morphological and semantic relations with word embeddings: what works and what doesn’t.
 In Proceedings of the NAACL-HLT SRW (pp. 47–54).
 San Diego, California, June 12-17, 2016: ACL. https://www.aclweb.org/anthology/N/N16/N16-2002.pdf

-.. [#f3] The abstract of the original paper has a mistake: the total number of questions in BATS is 99,200.
+.. [#f3] The original paper has a typo: the total number of questions in BATS is 98,000, not 99,200.

 .. [#f4] Pennington, J., Socher, R., & Manning, C. D. (2014).
 Glove: Global vectors for word representation.
 In Proceedings of the 2014 Conference on Empirical Methods in Natural Language Processing (EMNLP) (Vol. 12, pp. 1532–1543). https://www.aclweb.org/anthology/D14-1162